facebook/facebook-ios-sdk/samples/Scrumptious/ReadMe.txt

  FBLoginView - used on the landing page for authenticating the user.
  FBFriendPickerViewController - presented from the main UI to pick friends.
  FBPlacePickerViewController - presented from the main UI to pick a location.
- FBuserSettingsViewController - used to log the user out.
+ FBUserSettingsViewController - used to log the user out.

 Furthermore, the sample demonstrates usage of Open Graph objects and actions.
 While the functionality is quite constrained in order to be of reasonable size for a sample, the Facebook integration could serve as the basis for more full-featured applications.
 In particular, look for the text "Facebook SDK" to identify